Campaign House Rules

 Corrupted Gangs

-Corrupted Helot Gangs*
+Unbound Helot Gangs

 This is mostly a balancing mechanic to provide some downside to being corrupted.
 Thematically, helot cults could be integrated into the local community as a hidden cult though.

-*Helot Gangs using the Corrupted gang homebrew
+*Helot Gangs using the Unbound Helot gang homebrew

-Trading PostOutlaw gangs buy what they want, and use what they want, they don’t care about the curse on that item or the fact that it’s turned the last 2 people that used it into zombies.
+Trading PostRenegade gangs buy what they want, and use what they want, they don’t care about the curse on that item or the fact that it’s turned the last 2 people that used it into zombies.
 It’s all about getting the job done.

 Hangers-on and Hired Guns